 FlexJobs

-FlexJobs* is a job search website dedicated to remote, hybrid, and flexible job openings.
-FlexJobs advertises hand-screened job listings with the intention of creating a curated experience that offers peace of mind and freedom from scams.
+FlexJobs is a job search website dedicated to remote, hybrid, and flexible job openings.
+FlexJobs advertises hand-screened job listings to create a curated experience that offers peace of mind and protection against scams.

 - FlexJobs' curated job search results reduce the risk of scam job listings.

-- Specializing in remote work allows job-seekers looking for flexible jobs without getting distracted by roles that don't fit their needs.
+- With its focus on remote work, FlexJobs enables job seekers to find flexible roles without getting distracted by roles that don't fit their needs.

-- FlexJobs offers a huge library of articles, advice, and resources for job-seekers.
+- FlexJobs offers a vast library of articles, advice, and resources for job seekers.

 #3